-Vacant Evangeline Street home found in flames early Monday morning
+Evangeline Street house fire ruled arson

 Latest Weather Blog

-BATON ROUGE - Firefighters say a vacant home within the 4300 block of Evangeline Street, near the intersection with Lemonwood Drive, was on fire early Monday (August 17) morning.
+BATON ROUGE - Firefighters say a vacant home within the 4300 block of Evangeline Street was intentionally set on fire early Monday (August 17) morning.

 The Baton Rouge Fire Department was dispatched to the blaze shortly after 5 a.m. where they found the outside of the home in flames.